Nikolai-KRAUS/nomad-distro-dev-workshop/README.md

    a) You can use `uv add` which adds the dependency and the source in `pyproject.toml` and sets up the environment.
-   Adding multiple plugins is best done in a single command:
+   Adding multiple plugins should be done in a single command:
    ```bash
    uv add packages/nomad-measurements packages/PLUGIN_B packages/PLUGIN_C
    ```